List of initial AM-band station grants in the United States

 List of initial AM-band station grants in the United States reviews the first standard radio broadcasting stations that were authorized in the United States.

 This review begins with the introduction of the broadcasting service in the United States, through the end of June 1922.
 (Temporary station grants are not included.
-Also omitted are stations in other service categories, such as WQB in Hartford, Connecticut and WWV in Washington, D. C., which were never listed as broadcasting stations.)
+Also omitted are stations in other service categories, such as WQB in Hartford, Connecticut, and government stations WWV in Washington, D. C. and WVP in New York City, which were never listed as broadcasting stations.)

 Initially there were no formal standards for radio stations making broadcasts for the general public, and a variety of stations, most operating under Experimental or Amateur station licenses, conducted broadcasts on a regular schedule.
 On December 1, 1921, the U.S. Department of Commerce, which regulated radio at this time, adopted the first regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.
 However, at the time of the formal establishment of the broadcast service, there were already nine stations with Limited Commercial licenses providing regular broadcasts, which are listed below by the pre-December 1, 1921 date of their initial licenses.